Skip Navigation. Skip to content Donate Subscribe Report an Incident

 Recruiting and retaining a diverse student body is a top priority for the university.
 The University of Maryland has implemented many new efforts and programs to build strong partnerships with Prince George's County to recruit Black students.
 In addition to efforts with students in the county, the Office of Undergraduate Admissions has established a number of efforts with community based organizations within the county and with the Prince George’s County Public Schools’ Office of College Readiness and Student Services and directly with school counselors.
 Among these efforts are included:

-• Annual Virtual Counselor Breakfast to connect with and inform counselors
+• Annual Counselor Breakfast to connect with and inform counselors

 • Featured speaker at events such as the Lunch at Your Laptop